gruns/IsCacheable/README.md

 # IsCacheable

 iscacheable is simple tool to determine if a URL is cacheable or not.
-It both prints whether the URL is cacheable to stdout and exits with 0 or 1 if the URL is cacheable or not, respectively.
+It both prints whether the URL is cacheable to stdout and exits with 0 if the URL is cacheable or 1 if it's not cacheable.

 Once installed, `iscacheable` is available as a command.